What size trowel for 4×4 tile?

 As it will pass the highest amount of mortar, you will get flat spaces in between the mortar.

-Thus, the rectangular or square notches may turn out to be a less preferable option as flat spaces are not preferred by all.
+The rectangular or square notches may turn out to be a less preferable option as flat spaces are not preferred by all.

 U-notch trowels:

-Now that you don’t prefer the vast spreading of mortar between the lines, U-shaped trowels could be the one for you.
+Now you don’t prefer the vast spreading of mortar between the lines, U-shaped trowels could be the one for you.

 As you can guess already, it spread much less mortar than the square-shaped ones do.

-On the other hand, compared to the V-shaped trowels, it does spread more mortar.
+Compared to the V-shaped trowels, it does spread more mortar.
 So, if you want to secure the middle ground for an ideal installation, you know what to do.

 V-Notch Trowel: